British banking shares slump on UK economic worries

-Barclays (BARC.L) was down by around 10 percent in early morning trade, while the taxpayer-backed banks Lloyds (LLOY.L) and Royal Bank of Scotland (RBS.L) both fell by roughly 9 percent.
-HSBC (HSBA.L) was down by 6 percent.
+Barclays was down by around 10 percent in early morning trade, while the taxpayer-backed banks Lloyds and Royal Bank of Scotland both fell by roughly 9 percent.
+HSBC was down by 6 percent.

-The FTSE 100 and the European banking index .SX7P were both down by around 4 percent.
+The FTSE 100 and the European banking index were both down by around 4 percent.

 Royal London Asset Management fund manager Jane Coffey said the UK bank stocks were "high beta" shares - meaning that they tend to both outperform and underperform the broader market by a couple of percentage points.